Frequency modulation

 A signal may be carried by an AM or FM radio wave.

 FM has better noise (RFI) rejection than AM, as shown in this dramatic New York publicity demonstration by General Electric in 1940.
 The radio has both AM and FM receivers.
 With a million-volt electric arc as a source of interference behind it, the AM receiver produced only a roar of static, while the FM receiver clearly reproduced a music program from Armstrong's experimental FM transmitter W2XMN in New Jersey.

 Frequency modulation (FM) is a signal modulation technique used in electronic communication, originally for transmitting messages with a radio wave.
 In frequency modulation a carrier wave is varied in its instantaneous frequency in proportion to a property, primarily the instantaneous amplitude, of a message signal, such as an audio signal.
 The technology is used in telecommunications, radio broadcasting, signal processing, and computing.

 In analog frequency modulation, such as radio broadcasting of voice and music, the instantaneous frequency deviation, i.e. the difference between the frequency of the carrier and its center frequency, has a functional relation to the modulating signal amplitude.

-Digital data can be encoded and transmitted with a type of frequency modulation known as frequency-shift keying (FSK), in which the instantaneous frequency of the carrier is shifted among a set of frequencies.
-The frequencies may represent digits, such as 0 and 1.
-FSK is widely used in computer modems such as fax modems, telephone caller ID systems, garage door openers, and other low-frequency transmissions.
-Radioteletype also uses FSK.
+Digital data can be encoded and transmitted using a form of frequency modulation known as frequency-shift keying (FSK), in which the frequency of a carrier is switched among a discrete set of values.
+In its simplest form, binary FSK, two frequencies represent binary symbols 0 and 1.
+FSK is widely used in low to moderate data-rate applications because of its simplicity and robustness.
+Common uses include early computer modems (such as fax modems), telephone caller-ID systems, garage-door openers, remote keyless entry systems, and radioteletype.

-Frequency modulation is widely used for FM radio broadcasting.
+Frequency modulation is widely used for FM broadcasting.
 It is also used in telemetry, radar, seismic prospecting, and monitoring newborns for seizures via EEG, two-way radio systems, sound synthesis, magnetic tape-recording systems and some video-transmission systems.
 In radio transmission, an advantage of frequency modulation is that it has a larger signal-to-noise ratio and therefore rejects radio frequency interference better than an equal power amplitude modulation (AM) signal.
 For this reason, most music is broadcast over FM radio.

 Frequency modulation and phase modulation are the two complementary principal methods of angle modulation; phase modulation is often used as an intermediate step to achieve frequency modulation.
 These methods contrast with amplitude modulation, in which the amplitude of the carrier wave varies, while the frequency and phase remain constant.